api3dao/old-api3-docs/docs/airnode/v0.7/reference/deployment-files/config-json.md

 (optional) - The number of confirmations required for a request to be considered valid.
 Minimum confirmations refers to the number of blocks that have elapsed since the current confirmed block.
 Defaults to `0`.

-### `ignoreBlockedRequestsAfterBlocks`

-(optional) - The number of blocks that need to pass for the node to start ignoring blocked requests.
-Defaults to `20`.
-A request is blocked whenever the API call cannot be made.
-For example, endpoint (specified by its id in the request) cannot be found in config.json.

 ## nodeSettings